vivekmunde/pusu/README.md

 **Return value**: Object - New publication

-Creates & returns a unique new publication object. **Creation of the publication in this way makes sure that each publication is unique in itself and removes the need of maintaining a unique key for each publication.**
+Creates & returns a unique new publication object.

 Publication object is a simple javascript object `{ subscribers: [] }` which has an array named `subscribers`.
 The array `subscribers` actually holds the references to the subscriber functions.
 Result is, all the subscribers (i.e. functions) of the publication are mapped inside the publication object itself.
 Whenever a publiser publishes any data for a publication then all the subscribers inside the publication are called with this data.